infolinks/deployster/README.md

 The `/path/to/your/staging/files` directory should contain your GDM, Kubernetes & environment files.
 See below for what these files are and how to structure them.

+You can also extend Deployster, creating your own image - prepopulated with all the deployment descriptors & manifests.
+This approach allows you to essentially create a self-contained deployment container which is reproducible and consistent.
+Each time the container is run it will deploy the specific version inside it.

+To create a deployment container, put this in your `Dockerfile`:

+    FROM infolinks/deployster
+    MAINTAINER Your Name <you@my-org.com>
+    ADD ./environments /deploy/staging/environments/
+    ADD ./gdm /deploy/staging/gdm/
+    ADD ./kubernetes /deploy/staging/kubernetes/

+This assumes you have directories called `environments`, `gdm` & `kubernetes` in your project of course.
+Build it like this:

+    docker build -t my-org/my-deployment-container .

+Now, whenever you run the `my-org/my-deployment-container` image, it will deploy your application!
+Here's an example:

+    docker run \
+        -e "GCP_SA_JSON=$(cat your_service_account_key.json)" \
+        my-org/my-deployment-container \
+        --project my-gcp-project \
+        --env production \
+        "/deploy/staging/environments/default.json" \
+        "/deploy/staging/environments/production.json"

 ## Methodology